broskibek/instagram_photo_parser/README.md

 Instagram photo parser to check whether exact publication it exists or not and then sends you an email about its status.
-It uses regular expressions and requests library
+It uses regular expressions and requests library.
+Initially it was used to check whether girl broke up with her bf by checking the existence of the instagram post.
+If the post is unavailable it means that post was archived or deleted, i.e they splitted up.
+Profit